-Candidates should choose a topic for their minor thesis in consultation with the Professor, and should attend the following courses:
+Candidates should attend the courses detailed below, and should choose a topic for their minor thesis by the beginning of the second term:

-- A. Introduction to Bibliography and Research Methods (core course); - B. Lengua y contexto del español contemporáneo (core course); - C. Practical language courses; - D. Research Seminar Series; - E. The following courses: - 1.
-Maurophilia and Racial Prejudice in the Golden Age - Poetry, Prose and Politics, 1808-1833 - 3.
-Poetry in Notion: The Notebooks of Antonio Machado - 4.
-Spanish Objectivism of the 1950s: Cela and Sánchez Ferlosio - 5.
-Text and Intertext in Contemporary Spanish Fiction
+- A. Introduction to Bibliography and Research Methods (core course) - B. Lengua y contexto del español contemporáneo (core course) - C. Practical language courses - D. Research Seminar Series - E. A series of modules based on the study of texts, and relating to a central theme